 Admittedly, I’ve rarely had a kitchen that I adore or that inspires me.
 It has been years since my partner and I actually owned a house, and our nomadic lifestyle thus far mandates that we are generally renters.
 Like most tenants (or even homeowners), I make do with whatever kitchen comes with the house, some better than others.
 In recent years, two kitchens are especially memorable: one for its sheer absurdity and the other because it was, well, a dream.

 When we moved to the UK, the kitchen in our tall, narrow townhouse in Wimbledon was the size of a closet.
 Actually, I think the bathroom was decidedly larger.
 It had cheaply modern, IKEA-style laminate cupboards and green countertops, with a postage stamp-sized sink and the world’s smallest dishwasher (that I mistook for a trash compactor until I opened it).
 The saving grace of this minuscule space was that it had a gas “hob” (stove), and a door next to the sink that opened to the rear terrace and overgrown garden.
 Ironically, I had to permanently block the door with a wooden kitchen trolley so that I had some storage and work space, but through its large window I did have abundant natural light—essential under the perpetual gloom of England’s grey, cloudy skies.
 Normally we would not have selected a house with such a totally unacceptable kitchen (I’ve seen better galleys on sailboats), but it was the only rental in our chosen area (and price range) that would accept a dog.
-What a cruel joke.
+What a dismal joke.
 The first time I cooked dinner for four, I quite nearly lost my mind.

 Counterpose to the Wimbledon cooking closet was our relocation to the rolling countryside of Kent, southeast of London.
 The gracious, large brick farmhouse had a kitchen that had once been a small, stone barn shed—originally separate from the house but later incorporated in various expansions and renovations over the centuries.
 Not only was it spacious, it oozed Old World charm—a gabled roof with exposed wood ceiling beams; an old-fashioned Rayburn cooker tucked into the original inglenook fireplace; a leaded-glass picture window above the double wide, vintage porcelain country sink; handcrafted wooden cabinets with wide, worn wooden counters; terracotta tile floor; a walk-in larder; an antique, bifurcated, wooden barn door that swung open to the stone terrace (where the resident Mallard ducks waddled noisily on their way to the stream bordering the driveway).
 Though we dwelled in that lovely house only four months before being relocated to Sussex, I lived in that kitchen—even when I wasn’t cooking, sitting with a cup of tea and a book—with the barn door open to the spring sky (or even the rain) and loved every gracious moment of it.